 His students are developing customized content to build beautiful Multi-Touch books using iBooks Author and are using these books during their student teaching.
 Seán talked about how he engages his own students by creating unique learning materials, and then delivering them through iTunes U collections.
 One of Seán’s former students and now full-time teacher, also shared his experience of creating and delivering a digital curriculum.

-Guest speaker, Dr William Rankin, Director of Learning, Apple Inc. with Dr Mary Fleming, Head of the School of Education, NUI Galway.
+Guest speaker, Dr William Rankin, Director of Learning, Apple Inc. with Dr Mary Fleming, Head of the School of Education, University of Galway.

 Dr William Rankin giving his presentation 'Rediscovering Learning: Unleashing Mobility for Content, Context and Community'

-On Friday, 17th October 2014, the School of Education, NUI Galway hosted a lunchtime seminar on Using mobile technologies to promote and enhance learning, with Dr William Rankin.
+On Friday, 17th October 2014, the School of Education, University of Galway hosted a lunchtime seminar on Using mobile technologies to promote and enhance learning, with Dr William Rankin.

 Dr William Rankin is Director of Learning on the education team at Apple Inc., with special responsibility for promoting and enhancing innovative teaching and learning.
 Prior to joining Apple, he worked as an academic in higher education for 24 years, concluding his time as a Professor of English and Honors College Fellow at Abilene Christian University in Abilene, Texas.